The Invisible Generation

 Installation view of The Anti Hospital designed by Greatest Hits at The Margaret Lawrence Gallery in Melbourne, September 2009.

 Installation view of poster project “Young Dictators” (Hitler as child), by Per Hüttner at public location in Melbourne, September 2009.

-The Invisible Generation was a contemporary art project conceived by artist Per Hüttner and Curator Daniele Balit and organized by Vision Forum and created new meeting places between art and its audiences.
+The Invisible Generation was a contemporary art project conceived by artist Per Hüttner and curator Daniele Balit and organized by Vision Forum and created new meeting places between art and its audiences.
 A great number of projects were realized in Melbourne, Shenzhen, Beijing and Kyiv in 2009-2010.
 For each city the program and artist list was totally new.
-No project was ever repeated twice.
+No project was ever repeated.
 The project always allowed the audience to meet art in new and unexpected situations and played with or confused the audiences' expectations about what art is, where it normally appears and what shape it should take.

 Most projects were realized in contexts where the audience does not necessarily expect to find artwork.
 In the metro (Dinu Li, Per Hüttner), in a newspaper office (Yan Jun), on a public square (Natasha Rosling) or even contained as a story in the mind of a person in a shop (Good TV).
 In other instances the project played with the perceived immutability of the artwork.
 The audience was asked to actively create or re-create artwork (The Anti-Hospital), remove or destroy drawings (Jean-François Robardet), bring books to be changed (Private Contractors) or in some cases it was disguised as an informative poster, graffiti or political propaganda (Huang Xiaopeng, Per Hüttner).

-The inspiration and title is taken from a text by William S. Burroughs where he describes a series of situations where a tape recorder is used to create new forms of meeting between people and new forms of engagement with the media.
+The inspiration and title is taken from a text by William S. Burroughs where he describes a series of situations where a tape recorder is used to create new forms of meetings between people and new forms of engagement with the media.